pirenga/VLANPWN/README.md

 **DoubleTagging.py** - This tool is designed to carry out a VLAN Hopping attack.
 As a result of injection of a frame with two 802.1Q tags, a test ICMP request will also be sent.

 **DTPHijacking.py** - A script for conducting a DIP Switch Spoofing/Hijacking attack.
-Sends a malicious DTP-Desired frame, as a result of which the attacker's car becomes a tank channel.
+Sends a malicious DTP-Desired frame, as a result of which the attacker's car becomes a trunk channel.
 The impact of this attack is that you can bypass the segmentation of VLAN networks and see all the traffic of VLAN networks.

 ```
 python3 DoubleTagging.py --help